Results of the Work – 3/30/16

 Hey Sisters and Brothers in Christ,

 So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-The Lord really blessed the work.
+God blessed me and gave me an audience.

 In Him,